نوع مقاله : مقاله پژوهشی

 Extended Abstract

-In the present research, the aim is to investigate the effect of climatic factors on the vegetation trend of Frame forest using Sentinel 2 images and to determine the most suitable index for this area in Mazandaran province.
-In order to model the climatic factors (temperature and precipitation) related to the region obtained from the nearest weather station related to the city of Farim together with the climatic data of the city of Farim have been used in such a way that the changes in height from the surface The sea was used.
-After the pre-processing and processing of the Sentinel 2 images, the corresponding digital values were extracted from the spectral bands and consider as independent variables.
+The present study seeks to investigate the effects of climatic factors on the vegetation trend observed in Frame forest in Mazandaran province using Sentinel 2 images and to determine the most suitable index for this area.
+Climatic Data collected from the nearest weather station in Farim City have been used to model climate factors (temperature and precipitation).
+Changes in the height above mean sea level were also considered.
+Following the pre-processing and processing of the Sentinel 2 images, the corresponding digital values were extracted from the spectral bands and applied as independent variables.
 ENVI software was used for image processing and STATISTICA and R software were used for modeling.
-The obtained data are divided randomly into training and testing data, so that 70% of the data was used for training and the rest was used for testing or evaluating the model.
-Mean square error, correlation, size of Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) were used to evaluate the presented models.
-The models with the highest correlation value and the lowest error value of the criterion, the mean square error, the Akaike information evaluation criterion and the Bayesian evaluation criterion were selected as the best models for evaluating the studied variables.
+70% of the resulting data were used for training and the rest were used for testing or evaluating the model.
+Mean square error, correlation, Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) were used to evaluate the presented models.
+Models with the highest correlation and the lowest standard error, the mean square error, the Akaike information evaluation criterion and the Bayesian evaluation criterion were selected as the best models for the studied variables.

-The relationship between temperature and precipitation with vegetation indices was obtained with a correlation coefficient of 0.43 and 0.56 and AIC and BIC values (565 and 3209) and (739 and 3383) respectively.
-Also, the results showed that the most effective in relation to both temperature and precipitation factors is related to the Differential Vegetation Index (DVI), which indicates the high efficiency of this index in the region.
-The analysis of the effects of temperature on the vegetation index in the region indicated that with the increase in temperature, only the differential vegetation indices, the normalized green differential vegetation index and the green differential vegetation index increase, and there is a negative relationship with the vegetation index.
-It has been normalized.
-Precipitation is considered one of the most important factors affecting vegetation, the fluctuation and change of precipitation from year to year always affects vegetation.
-The results of the effects of precipitation on vegetation indices show that differential vegetation index, differential green vegetation index, normalized differential green vegetation index, non-linear vegetation index and normalized difference vegetation index have a greater impact on precipitation in have an area in forest ecosystems, changes in climatic factors may have different effects on forest trees.
+A correlation coefficient of 0.43 and 0.56 was observed between temperature and precipitation and vegetation indices.
+AIC and BIC values equaled (565 and 3209) and (739 and 3383) respectively.
+Differential Vegetation Index (DVI) has proved to be the most effective parameter in relation to both temperature and precipitation factors in the region.
+Results indicated that differential vegetation index, green normalized difference vegetation index (GNDVI) and green difference vegetation index (GDVI) have a positive correlation with temperature, while there is a negative correlation between temperature and normalized vegetation index.
+Precipitation is considered to be one of the most important factors affecting vegetation.
+Results indicate that differential vegetation index, green difference vegetation index, green normalized difference vegetation index, non-linear vegetation index and normalized difference vegetation index have the highest impact on precipitation.
+In forest ecosystems, changes in climatic factors may affect trees differently.

 کلیدواژهها [English]